 I regret that, for the foreseeable future, i will not be able to accept more mentoring requests, as my schedule is very full.
 When and if the situation changes, i will post it on this space.

-The study of Dharma is the examination of your own nature.
+The study of the Dharma is the examination of your own nature.
 It is, therefore, a life-long process.
 The Great Middle Way View, Meditation, and Conduct Online Mentoring introduces the basic concepts and methods of Buddhist Dharma in a simple, graduated sequence.
-The perspective adopted is that taught and practiced in the New Jonang Community, the Sangha of those who study and practice the Great Middle Way (dbu ma chenpo) tradition.
-The New Jonang Community is affiliated with Suddha Dharma Sangha, a 501 (c) 3, non-profit organization registered in the United States.
+The perspective adopted is that taught and practiced in the New Jonang Community, the Sangha of those who study and practice the Great Middle Way (dbUma chenpo) tradition in the contemporary West.

 The New Jonang approach draws upon the main texts and oral instructions of Great Middle Way Buddhism, in the lineage of Buddha Shakyamuni, Buddha Maitreya, Arya Nagarjuna, Arya Asanga, Arya Vasubandu, the Omniscient Dolpopa, and Jetsun Taranatha.
 The contributions of recent and contemporary Masters of the Rime (non-sectarian) movement, such as Jamgon Kongtrul Lodro Thaye, Ju Mipham, Patrul Rinpoche, Lama Shabkar, and Dilgo Khyentse Rinpoche are acknowledged and incorporated.